clairemerot/physalia_adaptation_course/05_day5/readme.md

 ```

 Now we want to add the information about the size of the gene, as a way to correct for bias that one is more likely to fall inside a long gene than a short one .
 We will use the left_join command from dplyr library which is super handy.
-It will match by transcript name and add the rest of the table, matching rows (magi function to remmebmber!)
+It will match by transcript name and add the rest of the table, matching rows (magic function to remember!)

 ```
 library(dplyr)